lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 In this protocol the last "received" page of data is a "don't care" as long as the response is transmitted successfully.

-### Generic Firmware Mode
+### Generic Mode

-Taking this example as a guide, we can see the generic method of the SPI firmware mode.
-On every active SCK clock edge, data is received from the MOSI pin into the SPI device, and data is transmitted on the MISO pin..
+Taking this example as a guide, we can see the general method of the SPI Generic Mode.
+On every active SCK clock edge, data is received from the MOSI pin into the SPI device, and data is transmitted on the MISO pin.
 Received data is gathered into bytes and written into the RX circular buffer in the SPI Device SRAM as it is accumulated.
 Whatever data exists in the TX circular buffer is serialized and transmitted.
 Transfers are framed using the active low chip select pin SCB.
-What happens when receive data arrives and the RX circular buffer is full, or when transmits encounter an empty TX circular buffer are error conditions discussed in the Design Details section that follows.
+What happens when data arrives and the RX circular buffer is full, or when the transmitter encounters an empty TX circular buffer are error conditions discussed in the Design Details section that follows.

 {{% section2 Block Diagram }}